opensquiggly/user-docs/070-doc-editing/01-overview.md

 ---
+weight: 10
 Order: 1
 Title: Overview
+description: An overview of how to uses pages within OpenSquiggly as a wiki to author documentation.
 ---
-# Overview of Authoring Capabilities
+## Overview of Authoring Capabilities

 In addition to being able to host and curate documents from external sources, you can directly author documents from within the OpenSquiggly system itself.